Red Mountain Yellowhammers

 An Old-time String Band from Alabama

-To hear three of the band members discuss the band along with some of Red Mountain's music, listen to this audio postcard played on Birmingham public radio station WBHM in the August, 2009, edition of the local radio show Tapestry.
+To hear three of the band members discuss the band along with some of the Yellowhammers' music, listen to this audio postcard played on Birmingham public radio station WBHM in the August, 2009, edition of the local radio show Tapestry.
 You will hear the Red Mountain Yellowhammers referred to by their former names.